TypeCobolTeam/TypeCobol/README.md

 - [AvalonEdit](http://avalonedit.net/) : AvalonEdit is a WPF-based text editor component.
 It was written by Daniel Grunwald for the SharpDevelop IDE.
 Starting with version 5.0, AvalonEdit is released under the MIT license.

-## Code analysis steps and TypeCobol namespaces
+## TypeCobol project - Code analysis steps

 ### Compilation pipeline : Compiler/